Python Data Class: A Better Way to Store Data

 Requires a minimal amount of code

 The @dataclass decorator adds a lot of functionality to a class without adding any visible code.
-This allows your data class to be very compact while still offering many useful features.
+This makes your data class very compact while still offering many useful features.
 All you need to do is define the fields to hold your data.
 You don’t need to define any functions.

 Comparison